NuGet/Home/accepted/2024/vulnerabilities-in-packages.config-restore.md

 - Should the NuGet.config configuration *affect* the PackageReference defaults as well?
 - Should vulnerability checks be performed at every packages.config restore?
+- Should we add the vulnerability metrics in the vs/nuget/restoreinformation event or a dedicated one?

 <!-- What parts of the proposal do you expect to resolve before this gets accepted? -->
 <!-- What parts of the proposal need to be resolved before the proposal is stabilized? -->